sQUlearn/squlearn/docs/user_guide/executor.rst

 ----------------------------------------------

 sQUlearn offers automatic determination of the most suitable Qiskit backend for the Quantum Machine Learning (QML) problem.
-This is facilitated by initializing the Executor with a list of supported backends, which includes real IBM backends or simulated fake backends.
+This is facilitated by initializing the :class:`Executor <squlearn.Executor>` with a list of supported backends, which includes real IBM backends or simulated fake backends.
-Alternatively, users can pass a Service from Qiskit IBM Runtime, where all appropriate backends are automatically considered.
-The selection process leverages the Mapomatic tool `[1]`_ and also identifies the best transpilation for each backend.
+Alternatively, users can pass a :class:`QiskitRuntimeService <qiskit_ibm_runtime.QiskitRuntimeService>`, where all appropriate backends are automatically considered.
+The selection process leverages the mapomatic tool `[1]`_ and also identifies the best transpilation for each backend.

 Two modes for backend selection are currently implemented: